How To Add Currency Conversion In WordPress

 Currency Separator

-If you enter another symbol and resave your plugin settings …
+If you select another symbol and resave your settings …

 WordPress Plugin - Currency Converter

-As stated earlier, the Currencyr plugin integrates with various WP-compatible e-commerce plugins such as WooCommerce, WP-eCommerce and Shopp …
+As described earlier, the Currencyr plugin can be integrated with various WordPress-compatible e-commerce plugins such as WooCommerce, WP-eCommerce and Easy Digital Downloads …

-And there you have it!
-Now you know how to easily add currency conversion to your WordPress web site.
+Congratulations!
+Now you know how to easily add currency conversion to your e-commerce website.

 To learn more about WordPress e-commerce plugins, see the tutorial below: